 It’s hard to see the danger you’re in when you’re in it.
-It’s much easier to set up boundaries before you ever even meet someone.
+What’s much easier is to set up boundaries before you ever even meet someone.
 It’s much easier to recognize what you can and can’t handle before you have to activate that knowledge in real time.

 I now know that someone disrespecting other people, is a sign that they would disrespect me.